Japan logs 152.51 bil. yen trade surplus in November

 TOKYO, Dec.
 19, Kyodo

-Japan posted a goods trade surplus of 152.51 billion yen ($1.30 billion) in November for the third straight month of surplus, after imports fell more than exports due to cheaper crude oil prices, the government said Monday.
+Japan posted a goods trade surplus of 152.51 billion yen ($1.30 billion) in November for the third straight monthly surplus, after imports fell more than exports due to cheaper crude oil prices and the yen's strength, the government said Monday.

 The value of exports was down 0.4 percent from a year earlier to 5.96 trillion yen, down for the 14th straight month, while imports dropped 8.8 percent to 5.80 trillion yen, down for the 23rd straight month, the Finance Ministry said in a preliminary report.